-The Fallow Year, Greener's fifth independent album is set for release this autumn 2018.
-Produced by Malcolm Burn (Emmylou Harris, Daniel Lanois, Chris Whitley, Patti Smith..), The Fallow Year is a collection of ten songs; nine original compositions and a daring interpretation of Joni Mitchell's Blue.
-The album stretches Greener's writing further yet outside of her comfort zone, delving deep inside familial trials and triumphs with mental illness and addiction.
+The Fallow Year, Melissa Greener's fifth album, was just recorded with Grammy winning producer Malcolm Burn (Emmylou Harris, Bob Dylan, Patti Smith, Chris Whitley).
+The Fallow Year is a collection of ten songs; nine original compositions and "a daring interpretation of Joni Mitchell's Blue".
+The album stretches Greener's writing outside of her comfort zone, delving deep inside familial trials and triumphs with mental illness and addiction.

 Subscribe to the monthly newsletter below for a pre-release of The Fallow Year through the Kickstarter campaign in February.

 "To be a seeker is a profound gift.
 It is ones greatest soul quality." - Maryann Russell

 Melissa Greener has that distinct equine quality of being able to magnify and reflect your senses back at you, forcing you to confront and surrender to them.
 A seeker through song, it is with an inward gaze that she discovers the universality in us all; dancing the blurred line between the defects and the divine.

 At the root of Greener's artistry are her songs which summon their truth from the kind of inner pilgrimage that one must endure when one's outward explorations fall short of salvation.
 Greener has charted mountain ranges, holy places, deserts, oceans and forests, and endless miles of lonely blacktop from her native Detroit to the Golden Gate; Old Route 66 to the Tappan Zee and back again.
 And yet it is the wisdom from her inward gaze that sharpens her songs to a point so fine they cut through the bone, all the way to the marrow.